Komet/MediaElch/docs/admin/coverity.md

 ## How often should a new build be uploaded to Coverity?

-Once a week or month would be optimal.
+Once a month would be optimal.
 But should be done at least once before a new release to ensure that no obvious bugs are deployed.